aidevnn/FinitelyPresentedGroup/README.md

 a2   => ( 1: 2) aa
 ab   => ( 2: 2) ab
 ab-1 => ( 2: 2) aB

+Order = 8
+Is Group   : True
+Is Abelian : False

 () |  a  b  A  B aa ab aB
 -------------------------